 – Predict Issues, Delays, and Find Resolutions: Comparing historical performance to current operational efficiency, in terms of speed and resource usage, to predict issues and offer solutions

 – Optimize Data Delivery: Building tools into the system that continuously adjust resource allocation based on data-volume spike predictions and thus optimizing TCO

 The Modern Data Lake environment is driven by the value of data democratization.
 It is important to make data management and insight gathering accessible to end-users of all kinds.
 Self Service aided by Intelligent Data Catalogs is the most promising solution for effective data democratization.
 Moreover, enabling trust in the data for the data consumers is also of utmost importance.
 The capabilities discussed such as Data and Platform Observability gives users real under-the-hood control over onboarding, processing, and delivering data to different consumers.
-Companies are striving to create end-to-end observability solutions today and these will be the solutions that will take data platforms to the next level of adoption and democratization.
+Companies are striving to create end-to-end observability solutions and wanting to enable data driven decisions today and these will be the solutions that will take data platforms to the next level of adoption and democratization.